Hungry Happenings

 Instructions:

-Place white confectionery coating wafers and peanut butter chips in a microwave safe mixing bowl.
+Place white confectionery coating wafers and peanut butter chips in a microwave-safe mixing bowl.
 Heat on high power for 30 seconds.
 Remove and stir the chips around or they will burn.
 Heat for 25 more seconds, then stir.
 Heat for 20 seconds, then let it sit in the microwave for 2-3 minutes, then stir vigorously.

-If all of the chips are not melted, heat at ten second intervals, stirring in between each, until completely melted.
+If all of the chips are not melted, heat at ten-second intervals, stirring in between each, until completely melted.
 If you don't have a microwave, you can melt this in a double boiler.
 Once melted, stir in peanut butter and salt.

 Make sure to mix really well, scraping the bottom of the bowl.
-If you don't stir the peanut butter into the candy, you'll end up with clumps of hardened candy coating in your peanut butter fudge.
+If you don't stir the peanut butter into the candy, you'll end up with clumps of hardened candy coating your peanut butter fudge.

 Don't you just want to put your mouth under the flowing fudge?
-I can't resist sampling it in it's liquid state.
+I can't resist sampling it in its liquid state.
 Quality control is so important, don't you agree?

-At this point you need the peanut butter fudge filling to go from a melted state to a solid state.
+At this point, you need the peanut butter fudge filling to go from a melted state to a solid state.
 I like to just cover my bowl and let it sit overnight.
 If you don't have that kind of time, pour it into a shallow bowl, like a pie dish, and let sit for several hours until set.

 While your peanut butter fudge is setting you can get busy making your bunny ears and feet.
 Use the instructions here to color your white modeling chocolate pink.
 Just be aware that the pink coloring can be very vibrant and bright, so use a very small amount.